-• The forecast increase reflects subsidy income for projected capital and operational expenditure.
+The forecast increase reflects an increase in the rate of subsidy income provided by NZTA (63%), for projected capital and operational expenditure.

-- Expenditure budgets for maintenance expenditure has been increased, particularly for environmental maintenance, emergency reinstatement, street lighting and traffic services. - With regard to emergency reinstatement, some of the planned expenditure is considered capital in nature with the remaining amount to be utilised for operational first response, clean up and immediate repairs after a natural event such as heavy rain.
-The capital expenditure forecasts have been reduced to align with NZTA's change in policy on Emergency works.
-This has been offset by an increase in the Direct Expenditure in the dFF. - These increases in budgets have been partly offset by a decrease in budgeted interest costs. - The budgets for footpath maintenance, road reserve legalisation and street cleaning have also been increased for the 2017/18 year.
+- Expenditure budgets for maintenance expenditure has been increased, particularly for environmental maintenance, emergency reinstatement, street lighting and traffic services. - There has been an increase in Direct Expenditure due to the change in NZTA policy for emergency reinstatement category wherein operational first response, clean-up and immediate repairs after a severe weather or storm event are classified as operational expenditure. - The increases in budgets have been partly offset by a decrease in budgeted interest costs.